api2cart/typescript-angular-sdk/WebhookApi.md

   label: "Super webhook",
     // Fields the webhook should send (optional)
   fields: "id, name, description",
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  responseFields: "{result}",
     // Webhook status (optional)
   active: true,
     // Language id (optional)